Homeric scholarship: Scholia

 The D scholia, or scholia Didymi, named erroneously for Didymus, are the earliest and largest group.
-They occur primarily in the 9th century Z (Rome, Biblioteca Nazionale), and the 11th century Q, but also in some others, such as A and T. The D scholia were once thought to be the work of the 1st century BCE scholar Didymus; they are now known to go back to 5th and 4th century BC school manuscripts, pre-dating the Alexandrine tradition, and representing “the oldest surviving stratum of Homeric scholarship.”
+They occur primarily in the 9th century Z manuscript (Rome, Biblioteca Nazionale), and the 11th century Q manuscript, but also in some others, such as A and T. The D scholia were once thought to be the work of the 1st century BCE scholar Didymus; they are now known to go back to 5th and 4th century BCE school manuscripts, pre-dating the Alexandrine tradition, and representing “the oldest surviving stratum of Homeric scholarship.”
 Some are also called the scholia minora and the scholia vulgata, the former name referring to the short length of many.
 These are glossaries.
 Among the non-minor scholia are mythological (allegorical) aetia, plots, and paraphrases, explaining the meanings of obscure words.

 The order of precedence and chronological order of these Iliad scholia is D, A, bT, and other.
 Material in them probably ranges from the 5th century BCE (the D scholia) to as late as the 7th or 8th century CE (the latest bT scholia).
 The same scheme applies to the Odyssey, except that A scholia, mainly of the Iliad, are in deficit.
 There are no printed works publishing all the scholia on the Iliad and Odyssey.
 Only partial publications according to various principles have been possible.

-The first was that of Janus Lascaris in 1517.
-It contained D-scholia of Porphyry.
+The first was that of Janus Lascaris in 1517, containing the D-scholia.
 Some subsequent works concentrate on manuscripts or parts of them, others on type of scholia, and still others on books of the Iliad, or source.
 Larger compendia are relatively recent.
 One that has already become a standard is the 7-volume compendium of A- and bT-scholia by Hartmut Erbse.
 Volumes 1–5 are reserved for a number of books of the Iliad each, amounting to some 3000 pages, approximately.
 The last two volumes are indices.
 And yet, Dickey says of it.
-“The seven volumes of Erbse’s edition thus represent only a small fraction of all the preserved scholia …,” from which it can be seen that the opinions, elucidations and emendations to the Iliad and Odyssey in manuscript texts far outweigh those texts in numbers of pages.
+“The seven volumes of Erbse’s edition thus represent only a small fraction of all the preserved scholia ...,” from which it can be seen that the opinions, elucidations and emendations to the Iliad and Odyssey in manuscript texts far outweigh those texts in numbers of pages.